 Optional Stove Knob Certification

-Per Local Law 117 of 2018, New York City requires apartment building owners (not including condominiums or co-ops where the owner is the primary resident) to give annual notice to tenants informing them about the owner’s obligation to provide stove knob covers, and that the tenants can refuse.
+Per Local Law 117 of 2018, New York City requires apartment building owners (not including condominiums or co-ops where the owner is the primary resident) to give annual notice to tenants informing them about the owner’s obligation to provide stove knob covers for gas stoves, and that the tenants can refuse.
 The notice must also ask whether or not a child under the age of 6 resides in that unit.

 MORE INFO: SiteCompli's NYC Annual Safety Mailings